arixmkii/qcw/README.md

 It will also require [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) support by default.

 Some features require even more fresh Windows systems.
-To use `Lima` WSL2 release newer than [`2.5.4`](https://github.com/microsoft/WSL/releases/tag/2.5.4) is a hard requirement.
+To baseline would be a Windows system with `WSL` version `2.6.1`.

 It is also recommended to allow inbound connections in Hyper-V firewall to not interfere with port forwarding from inside Lima
 ```powershell